Jeanne Takenaka Have you ever asked yourself this: does God care—really care—when I’m walking through hard times?

 When we flounder in the center of those dark seasons, we always, always have a choice.
 We can get mad at God and turn away from Him, because He seems so unfair.
 Or, we can bring our tears—our brokenness—to Him, choosing faith, in the middle of the pain.

 Choosing faith can cause us to feel helpless in the middle of the trial.
-It’s after time has passed and we’ve yielded our anger, our hurt, our confusion to our Father that we will be able to look back and see His fingerprints on that season of our lives.
+It’s after time has passed and we’ve yielded our anger, our hurt, our confusion to our Father that we will be able to look back and see His fingerprints on the difficult seasons of our lives.

 We will each face situations we simply cannot understand this side of heaven.
 Loved ones dying.
 Job loss.
 Diagnoses.
 Pain inflicted on us by others.
 The question we must grapple with is what will we do in response to the unanswered “Why?”

 In When God Doesn’t Make Sense, author James Dobson reminds us that even having a strong faith doesn’t guarantee a happy life.
-Rather, faith almost assures us the world will abuse us.
+Rather, faith almost assures that the world will abuse us.
 We may never see the purpose of struggles here on earth.
-But we can know God keeps His promises to us.
+But we can know that God does care, and He keeps His promises.

 Does God Care?